harsha711/SE_Project_Grp_27/README.md

 Modern dark theme with smooth animations and responsive design that works on all devices.

 ### 🔒 **Developer-Friendly**
-Complete REST API, TypeScript support, comprehensive docs, and pre-commit hooks.
+Complete REST API, TypeScript support, comprehensive docs, and pre-commit and post-commit hooks.

 </td>
 </tr>